 1.1.
 Results.
 We propose a variant of the method of polarized traces using a nested domain decomposition approach.
-This novel approach results in an algorithm with an empirical asymptotic online runtime of $\mathcal{O}(N/P)$ provided that $P = \mathcal{O}(N^{1/5})$ , which results in a lower asymptotic online runtime in a distributed memory environment.
-Moreover, the nested polarized traces method also has lower memory footprint, and lower offline complexity, as shown in Table 1; where $\alpha$ is the exponent of the complexity of the application of the compressed blocks with respect to N.
+This novel approach results in an algorithm with an empirical asymptotic online runtime of $\mathcal{O}(N/P)$ provided that $P = \mathcal{O}(N^{1/5})$, which results in a lower asymptotic online runtime in a distributed memory environment.
+Moreover, the nested polarized traces method also has lower memory footprint3, and lower offline complexity, as shown in Table 1.1.
+The parameter α in Table 1.1 is the exponent of the empirical asymptotic complexity4.

-The nested polarized traces method inherits the modularity from the original method of polarized traces; it can easily be extended to more complex physics and higher order discretizations; and it takes advantage of new developments in direct methods such as [51, 80, 95] and in better block-low-rank and butterfly matrix compression techniques such as [6, 12, 63].
+The nested polarized traces method inherits the modularity from the original method of polarized traces; it can easily be extended to more complex physics and higher order discretizations; and it takes advantage of new developments in direct methods such as [52, 83, 99] and in better block-low-rank and butterfly matrix compression techniques such as [6, 12, 65].

-In addition, we propose a few minor improvements to the original scheme presented in [99] to obtain better accuracy, and to accelerate the convergence rate.
-We provide :
+In addition, we propose a few minor improvements to the original scheme presented in [103] to obtain better accuracy, and to accelerate the convergence rate.
+We provide: